 As we reach this part of the post, we hope that you were able to learn more about courtship and the traditional dating practices of Filipinos.
 As with many other Asian countries, Filipino women and men are very conservative, which means that public displays of affection and proposals might not work well with many of the locals.

-Of course, modern Filipinos (and those from the younger generation) can ride with today's trend of grand or even extravagant gestures and such, but going with the traditional route will surely be a great way to earn some brownie points to his or her family.
+Of course, modern Filipinos (and those from the younger generation) can ride with today’s trend of grand or even extravagant gestures and such, but going with the traditional route will surely be a great way to earn some brownie points for his or her family.

 If you want to talk freely and connect better with your loved one, we highly recommend that you check out the Ling app.
 Through this impressive platform, you can learn Tagalog and start boosting your skills in an instant!